-Conduct annual fair housing outreach and education workshops targeted for Gardena residents and property owners.

-- By 2022, make available multi-lingual fair housing materials at various media platforms and at public counters and community locations. - Conduct fair housing testing at least bi-annually, tailoring testing to emerging trends and changing socioeconomic profile of residents.
+- Conduct annual fair housing outreach and education workshops targeted for Gardena residents and property owners. - By 2022, make available multi-lingual fair housing materials at various media platforms and at public counters and community locations.
+Fair housing materials will include the new Source of Income Protection under State law (SB 329 and SB 222), which prohibits landlords from rejecting applicants due to the use of public assistance (such as Section 8 Housing Choice Vouchers) for rent payments (see also Program 2.5). - Conduct fair housing testing at least bi-annually, tailoring testing to emerging trends and changing socioeconomic profile of residents.